hackshackers/hackshackers-hugo/content/news/2022/10/watch-aijc-from-wherever-you-are.md

 ---

-Title: Watch the AIJC from whererever you are
+Title: Watch the AIJC from wherever you are

 Authors: